Having an SMSF Investment Strategy for your self managed superannuation fund is a legislative requirement.

 - sale costs and exit fees

-Include discussion on how these costs will be met and impact any returns from investments.
+- Include a discussion on how these costs will be met and impact any returns from investments

 This should include anything else you feel is relevant to the overall SMSF Investment Strategy.
 Think about these questions: